 Who can forget KKTY Bayside.
 I loved getting to be DJ Michelle.

-Saved By The Max Menu
+The Max Menu

 Something that we were not told at the beginning, well maybe we were told but were both too overwhelmed to hear it, is that you have 90 minutes for your reservation.
 That mainly goes for the table.
 They won’t kick you out if you want to continue going around and taking photos when you’re done.
 So sit down and figure out what you’d like to order and then start with the photos.
 Each reservation includes one appetizer and one entree per person.
 You can add a beverage or dessert for an additional fee.
 Please note that tip is not included so even if you don’t add anything to your order your server deserves a tip for their hard work.